MemesLord/Hypcord/README.md

 !hypixelmeme - This will send a random hypixel meme.
 If you host it yourself you can add more memes.

+!suggest (Suggestion) - This will PM me a suggestion.

 # Install

 There are two options to install.
 You can either host the bot yourself or you can add it to your server from my hosting.